Virtua Fighter 5

-is a fighting video game developed and published by Sega.
+is a 2006 fighting video game developed and published by Sega.
 It is the fifth installment of the Virtua Fighter series.
 The original version was released in July 2006 on the Sega Lindbergh arcade system board with a number of updates before home ports were released for PlayStation 3 and Xbox 360 in 2007.
 The first major update was Virtua Fighter 5 R (2008), followed by Virtua Fighter 5 Final Showdown (2010), with the latter ported to home systems in 2012.
 A version which also serves both remastered of Final Showdown and final update to the sub-series was released under the respective titles Virtua Fighter 5 Ultimate Showdown (Note: Known in Japan as Virtua Fighter esports) for PlayStation 4 and Japanese arcades in 2021, and Virtua Fighter 5 R.E.V.O. (later renamed to Virtua Fighter 5 R.E.V.O.
-World Stage) for Microsoft Windows, PlayStation 5 and Xbox Series X and S in 2025, with a Nintendo Switch 2 version to be released at a later date.
+World Stage) for Microsoft Windows, PlayStation 5 and Xbox Series X and S in 2025, and Nintendo Switch 2 in 2026.